 Make your mark in digital marketing

-You can also upskill and study a marketing specialisation through CSU’s single subject study program.
-This program gives you the opportunity to study a particular topic online over one session to add value to our organisation and boost your professional skill set.
+You can also upskill and study a marketing specialisation through our single subject study program.
+This gives you the opportunity to study a particular topic online over one session to add value to our organisation and boost your professional skill set.
 For instance, you could study under Dr Mehmet in: